NathanLo36/dewey/README.md

 If multiple keywords for multiple folders exist in the file name, the user shall be informed and the file will not be moved.

 Folders will not be moved.
-The filter file currently in use will not be moved.
+The filter file currently in use will not be moved, if it resides in the directory to be sorted.

+### GUI Guide

+The top left of the GUI contains a textbox that will display the logs created during the current session.
+This will include information on all file movements, and errors.

+Below this, the path of the current config file is displayed, and to the right, there is a button which opens a dialog that will allow the user to select the config file.

+The right side contains multiple buttons.
+The "Open Logs" buttons will open the file directory containing the log files.
+The "Clear Logs" button will delete all logs.
+The "Show Conflicts" button will open a separate window showing all conflicts from the last attempted sort.
+The "Sort Files" button will sort files according to the spec above, using the currently selected config file.
+The "Quit" button will close the program.